MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 When you click on the **Subject** or **Recipient** values in an entry, details flyouts open.
 These flyouts are described in the following subsections.

-##### Subject details from the Email view of the details area in the Phish view
+##### Email details from the Email view of the details area in the Phish view

-When you select an entry by clicking on the **Subject** value, a details flyout opens.
-The information in the flyout is the same as described in [Subject details from the Email view of the details area in the All email view](#subject-details-from-the-email-view-of-the-details-area-in-the-all-email-view).
+When you select an entry by clicking on the **Subject** value, an email details flyout opens.
+This details flyout is also known as the _Email summary panel_ and contains summarized information that's also available on the [Email entity page](mdo-email-entity-page.md) for the message.

+The information in the flyout is the same as described in [Email details from the Email view of the details area in the All email view](#email-details-from-the-email-view-of-the-details-area-in-the-all-email-view).

 > [!TIP]
 > The :::image type="icon" source="../../media/m365-cc-sc-go-hunt-icon.png" border="false"::: **Go hunt** action is available only in Threat Explorer.
 It isn't available in Real-time detections.